SB209 Alabama 2020 Session

 - Voting rights restoration, application requirement eliminated, Board of Pardons and Paroles to determine eligibility to receive Certificate of Eligibility to Register to Vote, eliminate requirement to pay all fines, court costs and fees, Secs.
 15-22-36.1, 17-3-31 am'd.

-This bill would also eliminate the requirement that a person pay all fines, court costs, and fees prior to having his or her right to vote restored.
+- Eliminates the requirement that a person pay all fines, court costs, fees, and victim restitution before voting rights are restored.

 - Subjects